viramhh98/DATA_INSIGHTS/README.md

-•	DATA INSIGHTS is a comprehensive solution aimed at addressing the high dropout rates in schools, with a particular focus on mitigating the impact of poverty and various socio-economic factors.
+DATA INSIGHTS is a comprehensive solution aimed at addressing the high dropout rates in schools,
+with a particular focus on mitigating the impact of poverty and various socio-economic factors.

-\n•	The project provides a strategic framework for governments to formulate targeted policies by analyzing dropout data across different categories
+The project provides a strategic framework for governments to formulate targeted policies
+by analyzing dropout data across different categories.

-\n•	Technologies Used: React-Js, Django, SQLite, Machine Learning.
+Technologies Used:
+- React.js
+- Django
+- SQLite
+- Machine Learning